OralTox Certified Training

 - Request the donor remove the collection swab from the OralTox device.

-Instruct the donor to sweep the inside of mouth (cheek, gums, tongue) several times, then hold swab in closed mouth until color on the saturation indicator strip appears in the indicator window of the collection swab.
+Have the donor sweep inside of mouth (cheek, gums, and tongue) and then hold the swab in mouth until the color fills the indicator window of the collection swab.

 Most donors will saturate the collection sponge within 2-4 minutes.
 Please note that some individuals will experience dry mouth and collection may exceed 4 minutes.